-Lauren explained why that might be.
+Cobbydog explained why that might be.

 “The gentle production and low temperatures used in cold pressing means the compressed food is high in nutrients compared to kibble or raw diet.
 Cold Pressed food weighs more than you might think and the resulting density means much less is needed."